What does the use of evidence in policymaking entail?

 There have been calls for think tanks, policy centres, networks and policymakers to work together to strengthen the research-to-policy linkage.
 Why has this not been happening and what can be done?

-Part of the reason is that many organisations have been promoting use of the evidence that they produce themselves and there is inherent competition.
-However, as the realisation that a culture of evidence informed decision making is key for promoting evidence use, organisations realise that they cannot achieve such transformation on their own.
+Part of the reason is that many organisations have been promoting the use of the evidence that they produce themselves and there is inherent competition.
+However, as the realisation that a culture of evidence-informed decision making is key for promoting evidence use, organisations realise that they cannot achieve such transformation on their own.

-Also as we realise the need to develop the evidence informed decision making practice as a development field, there is need for various people to work together.
+Also as we realise the need to develop the evidence-informed decision-making practice as a development field, there is a need for various people to work together.

 Institutions in policy formulation often depend on donors for funding.
 Does external funding influence the outcomes of research?

 Of course, those who pay bills influence what gets done.
 For our governments to influence research and make sure that it fully meets their policy needs, they must invest in research.

 There is a recommendation that government should invest at least two percent of their budgets to research for them to have a substantial say on the type of research that is done and how that research gets used in decision-making processes.

 People say that African countries are too poor to invest in research, but it is actually because African countries are poor that they must invest more in research.